databricks/mlops-stacks/README.md

 This will prompt for parameters for project initialization.
 Some of these parameters are required to get started:
  * ``input_project_name``: name of the current project
  * ``input_root_dir``: name of the root directory.
-The root directory name should be specified if monorepo will be used for the project.
-   Otherwise, user can use the name of the current project as root directory name.
+It is recommended to use the name of the current project as the root directory name, except in the case of a monorepo with other projects where the name of the monorepo should be used instead.
  * ``input_cloud``: Cloud provider you use with Databricks (AWS, Azure, or GCP)
  * ``input_cicd_platform`` : CI/CD platform of choice (GitHub Actions or GitHub Actions for GitHub Enterprise Servers or Azure DevOps)